aleeyang/easy_torch_install/README.md

 python fast_install_torch.py
 ```
 ## How it work?
-When you run this script, it will automatically detect your CUDA version, let you choose your conda installation environment, and select the torch version you want.
+When you run this script, it will automatically detect your CUDA version, run on **the current cuda environment(change the cuda env manually please)**, and select the torch version you want.
 It will then automatically complete the download.
 There's no visual progress bar during the download process, so please be patient and wait for a few minutes.
 You'll be notified when the installation is complete.
 (Note: If the CUDA version can't be matched, it's recommended to choose a version higher than your current one.
 For example, if I have cu115, I would select cu121, and then choose the torch version I want.)